nandorojo/expo-next-react-navigation/README.md

 A set of hooks that copy the the `react-navigation` API that you're already using with an Expo app, and make it work with `next/router`.

+This aims to solve the challenge with managing navigation with the awesome [expo/next-js integration](https://docs.expo.io/versions/latest/guides/using-nextjs/).

 ## Install

 ```es6